abrararies/ehealthstrategies/README.md

 National eHealth Strategies of Different Countries
 ![Deploy Website](https://github.com/abrararies/ehealthstrategies/actions/workflows/deploy.yml/badge.svg)

-A single-page, static website that catalogues **national eHealth / digital health strategies**, grouped by world region, so policymakers, regulators, and researchers can quickly find and download what their peers have published.
+A catalogue of **national eHealth / digital health strategies**, grouped by world region, so policymakers, regulators, and researchers can quickly find and download what their peers have published.

-Built with plain **TypeScript + Vite** (no UI framework) and hand-written CSS.
-The whole site is driven by one JSON file — add a country or a document by editing data, not code.
+To make it easy to contribute, the whole site is driven by one JSON file — add a country or a document by editing data, not code.

-> **⚠️ About the data shipped in this repo.** `src/data/data.json` currently
-> contains **illustrative sample entries** (11 countries, made-up-but-plausible
-> titles and descriptions) and matching **placeholder PDFs**, so you have a
-> working site to look at immediately.
-None of it is verified official
-> content.
-Replace it with real, sourced entries before publishing —
-> see "Rights & sourcing" below.

 ---